MohamadYusuf/WebRx-Site/docs/foreach-binding.md

 Pass the collection that you wish to iterate over.
 The binding will output a section of markup for each entry.

 Alternatively, pass a JavaScript object literal with a property called data which is the collection you wish to iterate over.
-The object literal may also have other properties, such as afterAdd or includeDestroyed — see below for details of these extra options and examples of their use.
+The object literal may also have other properties, such as <code>afterAdd</code> — see below for details of these extra options and examples of their use.

 If the collection you supply is an [observable list](/docs/observable-lists.html#start), the foreach binding will respond to any future changes in the lists's contents by adding or removing corresponding sections of markup in the DOM.

-## Referring to each array entry using $data
+## Referring to each array entry using <code>$data</code>

 As shown in the above examples, bindings within the foreach block can refer to properties on the array entries.
-For example, Example 1 referenced the firstName and lastName properties on each array entry.
+For example, Example 1 referenced the <code>firstName</code> and <code>lastName</code> properties on each array entry.

 But what if you want to refer to the array entry itself (not just one of its properties)?
 In that case, you can use the special context property $data.
 Within a foreach block, it means “the current item”.
 For example,